All quotes below are taken directly (verbatim) from published studies and are not the opinion of Natural Cure Labs.

 "Because of their longstanding safety record, origanum and/or monolaurin, alone or combined with antibiotics, might prove useful in the prevention and treatment of severe bacterial infections, especially those that are difficult to treat and/or are antibiotic resistant."

-MONOLAURIN : SAFE, TARGETED, AND EFFECTIVE
+MONOLAURIN : SAFETY, TARGETING, AND EFFICACY

 "Medium-chain saturated fatty acids are well known for their virucidal effects against viruses with lipid membranes as well as against numerous other pathogenic organisms.
 These antimicrobial fatty acids and their derivatives are essentially nontoxic to man; they are produced in vivo by humans when they ingest those foods that contain adequate levels of the appropriate medium-chain saturated fatty acids such as lauric acid.
 The lauric oils such as coconut oil or palm kernel oil, both of which are GRAS, can provide a unique source of both antimicrobial lipids and needed calories."